Make Your Next Trip Extraordinary

 Anna Merulla and Emanuela Raggio

 Italy’s northwestern region of Liguria is best known for the picturesque villages of the Cinque Terre, star-studded Portofino, and the port city of Genoa.
 What many travelers don’t know about—but should—are Liguria’s colorful hilltop towns, its hiking trails with breathtaking coastal views, and its family-run agriturismos.
 That’s where Anna and Emanuela, who are based in Genoa, come in.
 They make sure that their travelers visit the Cinque Terre in the opposite direction than the cruise-ship day-trippers do, to avoid the crowds.
 In the hills above Portofino, they can introduce you to artisanal producers of wine, olive oil, honey, and beer.
 And to help you work off all those calories, they’re ready with plans for biking, kayaking, snorkeling, and other active pursuits.
 Given the winding roads and lack of parking in Liguria, they typically utilize private drivers and local trains.
-Anna and Emanuela can assist with arrangements in select other parts of northern Italy—Lombardy, Piedmont, Emilia-Romagna, Tuscany—but not the Dolomites.
+Anna and Emanuela can assist with arrangements in select other parts of northern Italy—Lombardy, Piedmont, Emilia-Romagna, Tuscany, Milan, the Veneto, the Lakes Region—but not the Dolomites.

 Expect trips orchestrated by Anna and Emanuela to start at $1,200 per day for two travelers.